Quantum Computing Hadron Fragmentation Functions in Light-Front Chromodynamics: Computational scaling and Outlook

 Further, the discretization of the longitudinal momentum, $P^+$, deserves our attention.
 Employing only three qubits, to yield an 8-state Hilbert space for each momentum, means that the emitted gluon has little phase space and some vertices like $V_2$ which otherwise are nonvanishing matrices in the four-particle subspace are forced to vanish.
 The absence of $P_\perp$ in the description of the bound state being produced, on the other hand, is expected to induce errors of order $\text{max}(P_\perp)/\text{min}(P_+)$.
 Finally, the finite time step induces a further discretization error which can be read off Figure~\ref{fig:Entropy} near the saturation of the entropy, to be of order 8-10\%.
 Further controlling these sources of uncertainty will be essentail to the continued development of light-front quantum simulation.

-As phenomenological fits of fragmentation functions have generally concentrated on the light-quark sector, calculations of charm hadronization have been obtained in effective formalisms like NRQCD; we thus compare our results against a representative such calculation~\cite{Braaten:1993mp}.
+As phenomenological fits of fragmentation functions have generally concentrated on the light-quark sector, charm hadronization has only been calculated within effective formalisms like NRQCD; we thus compare our results against representative such calculations~\cite{Braaten:1993mp,Zheng:2019dfk}.

 As for quantum hardware, the gate--implementation time has considerably diminished from around 130 ns in 2017 to 60--88 ns in 2025~\cite{Linke:2017knx}, with the number of qubits exponentiating with Rose's Moore-like law and currently at $O(10^2-10^3)$.
 This will soon suffice for the calculations seemingly needed to carry the program here proposed.
 However, significant improvements are necessary in the error rate (which should drop from percent-level to the range $10^{-8}$, and decoherence time (which should increase from $O(10^{-4}-10^{-3})$ to $O(10-100)$ seconds.